arupmondal835/notes/README.md

 ```
 go to users and then allow it to be chane by hitting unlock button then click on add user.
 ```
-# checking the priority oof submitted job
+# checking the priority of submitted job
 ```
 squeue -o "%.18i %.9P %.8j %.8u %.2t %.10M %.6D %R %p %Q" |egrep "lijun|arup|alberto"
 squeue -o "%.18i %.9P %.8j %.8u %.2t %.10M %.6D %R %p %Q" |egrep "lijun|arup|alberto" |grep " R "  |wc -l
 ```

-# deleting blank space in the begining of lines in vi file
+# deleting blank space in the begining of lines in a vi file
 ```inside vi file
 :%s/^ \+//g        # space after ^ is important. depneding on number of space you need to dlt, in command oyu should use that many space, and for selected area say line m to n....:m,ns/^ \+//
 ```